Go to the results: Spain

 “This survey’s goal is to provide key data regarding teacher’s use of technology.
 We want to thank our partners in this endeavor for their commitment to its drafting and promotion allowing us to expand the number of participating countries.”

-This study has been posible thanks to the entire team of advisors who helped us in the expansión of the survey, including the most relevant topics for the current teaching community.
+This Survey on the Use of Technology in Educations has been posible thanks to the entire team of advisors who helped us in the expansión of the study, including the most relevant topics for the current teaching community.

 For more information email us at: